-- Claimant must be an Australian resident (page 55), an SCV holder (page 55) residing in Australia, or holder of a specified temporary visa (page 55). - Available to new Australian residents after 104 weeks in Australia as an Australian resident, SCV holder or holder of a specified temporary visa (some exemptions may apply). - Parental Leave Pay cannot be paid for a child if the primary claimant has not been an Australian resident for at least 104 weeks and an exemption does not apply on the day the child is born or adopted. - May be paid during a temporary absence from Australia of up to 56 weeks.
+- Claimant must be an Australian resident (page 56), an SCV holder (page 56) residing in Australia, or holder of a specified temporary visa (page 57). - Available to new Australian residents after 104 weeks in Australia as an Australian resident, SCV holder or holder of a specified temporary visa (some exemptions may apply). - Cannot be paid if the claimant has not been an Australian resident for at least 104 weeks and an exemption does not apply on the day the child is born or adopted. - May be paid during a temporary absence from Australia of up to 56 weeks.
 However, specified temporary visa holders may only be paid in limited circumstances.